Standards Of Practice

 products for use in food producing animals.
 The availability

-of such product would allow more cost effective treatment
+of such products would allow more cost effective treatment

 of animals without jeopardizing the food supply.
-ON
+One

 current example would be dexamethasone. |